5.56×45mm NATO: SS109/M855

 The maximum effective point target range of an M4 carbine with M855 rounds is 500 m, with a maximum effective area target range of 600 m.
-These mark the greatest distances the rounds can be expected to accurately hit the target, not the ranges that they have terminal effectiveness against them.
-Because the M855 is yaw dependent it requires instability in flight to deform upon hitting the target.
+These mark the greatest distances the rounds can be expected to accurately hit the target, not the ranges at which they have terminal effectiveness.
+Because the M855 is yaw dependent, it requires instability in flight to deform upon hitting the target.
 It is the most stable in flight between 150–350 m, potentially lessening its effectiveness if it strikes an enemy between those distances.
 In addition to this, tests have shown that 5.56 mm bullets fragment most reliably when traveling faster than 2500 ft/s.
 From full-length 20 in rifle and machine gun barrels, rounds exhibit velocities above 2500 ft/s out to 200 m.
 An M855 fired from a shorter barreled M4 carbine exhibits a bullet velocity of 2522 ft/s at 150 m range.
 Even if it impacts at optimum speeds, 70 percent of 5.56 mm bullets will not begin to yaw until 4.7 in of tissue penetration.
 15 percent more begin to yaw after that distance, so up to 85 percent of rounds that hit do not start to fragment until nearly 5 in of penetration.
-Against small statured or thin combatants, the M855 has little chance of yawing before passing through cleanly and leaving a wound cavity no bigger than the bullet itself.
+Against small-statured or thin combatants, the M855 has little chance of yawing before passing through cleanly and leaving a wound cavity no bigger than the bullet itself.
 The factors of impact angle and velocity, instability distance, and penetration before yaw reduce the round's predictable effectiveness considerably in combat situations.